felipecarrillo100/geotifftilesetmodel/README.md

         console.error("Error creating GeoTIFF Tile Set Model:", error);
     });
 ```

+You can also modify the `bandMapping` after the layer has been created using `setBandMapping`:

 ```typescript
 model.setBandMapping({ red: 0, green: 1, blue: 2, isRGB: true });